 Focused ultrasound surgery for uterine fibroids

-Focused ultrasound surgery — also called magnetic resonance-guided focused ultrasound surgery or focused ultrasound ablation — happens while you're inside an MRI scanner equipped with a high-energy ultrasound transducer.
+Also called magnetic resonance-guided focused ultrasound surgery or focused ultrasound ablation, this treatment happens while you're inside an MRI scanner equipped with a high-energy ultrasound transducer.

-Not widely available, focused ultrasound surgery typically is done at specialized clinics.
+Focused ultrasound surgery isn't widely available, but is done at specialized clinics.

 During focused ultrasound surgery, high-frequency, high-energy sound waves are used to target and destroy uterine fibroids.
 The procedure is performed while you're inside an MRI scanner.
 The equipment allows your doctor to visualize your uterus, locate any fibroids and destroy the fibroid tissue without making any incisions.